softsideoftech/content/pages/raging.md

 ## My First Rage

-##############
-(SHORTEN THIS WHOLE SECTION.
-CUT OUT NON-CRITICAL DETAILS)

-The first and last time I was in a state of uncontrolled rage, I was 10 years old and had just moved to a new elementary school.
-We were on a 3-day overnight trip to a ranch to learn about farm life and build some independence.
-By the last day, I was worn down and feeling a deep sadness.
-I felt hopeless and was crying to myself on an off.
-After a while, one of my classmates, probably the sweetest girl there, came up to me and tried to cheer me up.
+The first and last time I was in a state of uncontrolled rage, I was 10 years old and had gone on a 3-day overnight with my elementary school.
+By the last day, I was worn down, feeling hopelessly sad, crying to myself on and off.
+After a while, one of the sweetest girls in the class walked up tried to comfort me.

-> I feel anxiety in my stomach as I write what happened next.
+> I feel anxiety in my stomach as I write this.
 A part of me is afraid to share what I did next.

 I couldn't stand her.
 I wanted her to be gone.
 But she saw through my pain and wanted to be there for me.
 I had an overwhelming energy rush through me and all I wanted to do was annihilate her.
 I lunged at her and clawed at her arm.
 I wanted to hurt her.
 She was taken aback, but it wasn't enough for me.
 I went at her again.
 This time I scratched her so hard she was three streaks of shiny red on her arm.
 I drew blood.

 I was satisfied and simultaneously horrified by what I did.
-I backed away against a wall somewhere and cried inconsolably.
-Everything is hazy after that.

-The next thing I can remember from those days happened the next day back at school.
-I could sense there was something terribly wrong.
+The next day back at school, I could sense there was something terribly wrong.
 Almost no one would look at me.
 And the few that did gave me scowls.

-Later that day in science class, my usual partner and best friend at the school refused to work with me.
-With disgust in his voice, he said he couldn't believe he was friends with me.
+When I came up to my best friend, he turned to me with disgust.
+He said couldn't believe he was ever friends with me.
 He never wanted to talk to me again.
 And he didn't.

 For my last two and a half years of elementary school, I was a pariah.
 No one would be my friend.
-I would be constantly excluded.
-And if I managed to get into a group game, everyone would jeer at me, chanting for me to lose or get out.
-Even new students that joined the school, who I had no history with, would quickly pick up on my status and cast me aside.
+I would be constantly excluded or jeered at if I managed to get into a group activity.
+Even new students that joined the school would quickly pick up on my status and cast me aside.

 ## Coping

 And so I learned to repress.
 I learned to ignore the pain of feeling so completely ostracized.
-I learned to never let myself experience anything intensely so I could avoid getting worked up and do something that I would forever regret.
+I learned to never let myself experience anything too intensely so I could avoid getting worked up and accidentally do something that I would forever regret.
 After a while, it became habit--an instinct.

 For the next 25 years, my lifeforce was dialed low.
 I would rarely feel particularly sad or scared or angry.
 And I would rarely feel much excitement or joy.
 Starting in my teens, I drank heavily almost every weekend just so I could melt my icy guard a bit and actually feel something.
 It helped at first.
 But after a while, my inner coolness would survive even a whole bottle of vodka.